fiona-max/Coffee_Shop_Project/projects/02_trivia_api/starter/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+Sample curl -X GET http://127.0.0.1:5000/categories

 {'1' : "Science",
 '2' : "Art",
 '3' : "Geography",
 '4' : "History",
 '5' : "Entertainment",
 '6' : "Sports"}

+GET 'api/v1.0/questions?page=2
+- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Request Arguments: page - integer
+- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string
+ Sample curl -X GET http://127.0.0.1:5000/questions?page=2 "categories": {
+    "1": "Science",
+    "2": "Art",
+    "3": "Geography",
+    "4": "History",
+    "5": "Entertainment",
+    "6": "Sports"
+  },
+  "currentCategory": "NOT specified",
+  "questions": [
+    {
+      "answer": "Jackson Pollock",
+      "category": 2,
+      "difficulty": 2,
+      "id": 19,
+      "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
+    },
+    {
+      "answer": "The Liver",
+      "category": 1,
+      "difficulty": 4,
+      "id": 20,
+      "question": "What is the heaviest organ in the human body?"
+    },
+    {
+      "answer": "Alexander Fleming",
+      "category": 1,
+      "difficulty": 3,
+      "id": 21,
+      "question": "Who discovered penicillin?"
+    },
+    {
+      "answer": "Blood",
+      "category": 1,
+      "difficulty": 4,
+      "id": 22,
+      "question": "Hematology is a branch of medicine involving the study of what?"
+    },
+    {
+      "answer": "Scarab",
+      "category": 4,
+      "difficulty": 4,
+      "id": 23,
+      "question": "Which dung beetle was worshipped by the ancient Egyptians?"
+    },
+    {
+      "answer": "A girl",
+      "category": 5,
+      "difficulty": 4,
+      "id": 24,
+      "question": "Who am i?"
+    },
+    {
+      "answer": "A girl",
+      "category": 5,
+      "difficulty": 4,
+      "id": 25,
+      "question": "Who is a girl"
+    },
+    {
+      "answer": "A big girl",
+      "category": 5,
+      "difficulty": 4,
+      "id": 26,
+      "question": "Who is a girl"
+    },
+    {
+      "answer": "An ani",
+      "category": 4,
+      "difficulty": 3,
+      "id": 29,
+      "question": "who is a dog"
+    },
+    {
+      "answer": "a friend",
+      "category": 3,
+      "difficulty": 2,
+      "id": 44,
+      "question": "who is she?"
+    }
+  ],
+  "success": true,
+  "total_questions": 20
+}

+GET 'api/v1.0/categories/1/questions
+- Fetches questions for a cateogry specified by id request argument
+- Request Arguments: id - integer
+- Returns: An object with questions for the specified category, total questions, and current category string

+Sample  curl -X GET http://127.0.0.1:5000/categories/1/questions

+  "current_category": "Not Specified",
+  "questions": [
+    {
+      "answer": "The Liver",
+      "category": 1,
+      "difficulty": 4,
+      "id": 20,
+      "question": "What is the heaviest organ in the human body?"
+    },
+    {
+      "answer": "Alexander Fleming",
+      "category": 1,
+      "difficulty": 3,
+      "id": 21,
+      "question": "Who discovered penicillin?"
+    },
+    {
+      "answer": "Blood",
+      "category": 1,
+      "difficulty": 4,
+      "id": 22,
+      "question": "Hematology is a branch of medicine involving the study of what?"
+    }
+  ],
+  "success": true,
+  "total_questions": 3
+}

+DELETE api/v1.0/delete/15
+- Deletes a specified question using the id of the question
+- Request Arguments: id - integer
+- Returns: Does not need to return anything besides the appropriate HTTP status code.
+Optionally can return the id of the question.
+If you are able to modify the frontend, you can have it remove the question using the id instead of refetching the questions.

+Sample curl -X DELETE http://127.0.0.1:5000/questions/15

+{
+  "deleted": 15,
+  "success": true
+}

+POST api/v1.0/quizzes
+- Sends a post request in order to get the next question
+- Request Body:
+{'previous_questions':  an array of question id's such as [1, 4, 20, 15]
+'quiz_category': a string of the current category }
+- Returns: a single new question object

+Sample curl -X POST http://127.0.0.1:5000/quizzes -H 'accept: /' -H 'Content-Type: application/json' -d '{"previous_questions": [13,14], "quiz_category": {"id":"3"}}'
+ "question": {
+    "answer": "a friend",
+    "category": 3,
+    "difficulty": 2,
+    "id": 44,
+    "question": "who is she?",
+    "success": true
+  },
+  "success": true
+}

+POST api/v1.0/questions

+Sample  curl -X 'POST' http://127.0.0.1:5000/questions -H 'accept: /' -H 'Content-Type: application/json' -d '{"question":"what is an umbrella","answer":"A tool for rain", "category":"4", "difficulty":"6"}'
+- Sends a post request in order to add a new question
+- Request Body:
+{
+    'question':  'Heres a new question string',
+    'answer':  'Heres a new answer string',
+    'difficulty': 1,
+    'category': 3,
+}
+- Returns: Does not return any new data
+{
+  "created": 57,
+  "questions": [
+    {
+      "answer": "Maya Angelou",
+      "category": 4,
+      "difficulty": 2,
+      "id": 5,
+      "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
+    },
+    {
+      "answer": "Edward Scissorhands",
+      "category": 5,
+      "difficulty": 3,
+      "id": 6,
+      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+    },
+    {
+      "answer": "Uruguay",
+      "category": 6,
+      "difficulty": 4,
+      "id": 11,
+      "question": "Which country won the first ever soccer World Cup in 1930?"
+    },
+    {
+      "answer": "Lake Victoria",
+      "category": 3,
+      "difficulty": 2,
+      "id": 13,
+      "question": "What is the largest lake in Africa?"
+    },
+    {
+      "answer": "Escher",
+      "category": 2,
+      "difficulty": 1,
+      "id": 16,
+      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+    },
+    {
+      "answer": "Mona Lisa",
+      "category": 2,
+      "difficulty": 3,
+      "id": 17,
+      "question": "La Giaconda is better known as what?"
+    },
+    {
+      "answer": "One",
+      "category": 2,
+      "difficulty": 4,
+      "id": 18,
+      "question": "How many paintings did Van Gogh sell in his lifetime?"
+    },
+    {
+      "answer": "Jackson Pollock",
+      "category": 2,
+      "difficulty": 2,
+      "id": 19,
+      "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
+    },
+    {
+      "answer": "The Liver",
+      "category": 1,
+      "difficulty": 4,
+      "id": 20,
+      "question": "What is the heaviest organ in the human body?"
+    },
+    {
+      "answer": "Alexander Fleming",
+      "category": 1,
+      "difficulty": 3,
+      "id": 21,
+      "question": "Who discovered penicillin?"
+    }
+  ],
+  "success": true,
+  "total_questions": 18
+}

+POST api/v1.0/questions
+- Sends a post request in order to search for a specific question by search term
+- Request Body: {'searchTerm': 'this is the term the user is looking for'}
+- Returns: any array of questions, a number of totalQuestions that met the search term and the current category string {
+    'questions': [
+        {
+            'id': 1,
+            'question': 'This is a question',
+            'answer': 'This is an answer',
+            'difficulty': 5,
+            'category': 5
+        },
+    ],
+    'totalQuestions': 100,
+    'currentCategory': 'Entertainment'
+}

+Sample  curl -X 'POST' http://127.0.0.1:5000/questions -H 'accept: /' -H 'Content-Type: application/json' -d '{"searchTerm": "penicillin"}'

+  "current_category": "Not specified",
+  "questions": [
+    {
+      "answer": "Alexander Fleming",
+      "category": 1,
+      "difficulty": 3,
+      "id": 21,
+      "question": "Who discovered penicillin?"
+    }
+  ],
+  "success": true,
+  "total_questions": 1
+}

 ```